Marcos Llorente: Style of play

 Originally a defensive midfielder or a playmaker in front of a back four, Llorente is also capable of playing in more advanced positions such as a central or box-to-box midfielder.
 At Atlético Madrid, under coach Diego Simeone, he was also fielded out of his regular position, first on the right side of the midfield in a 4–4–2 formation and later as a supporting forward in the same system.

 At the conclusion of 2019–20, Llorente was the sixth fastest player in the competition, with his top running speed clocked at 35.09 km/h.
 Apart from his physical attributes, such as pace, height, body fitness and stamina, his strengths also included excellent ball winning skills, visionary passing over both short and long distances, dribbling, first touch and shooting from just outside the penalty area, which led him to score several goals.
 The following season, as Atlético went through a tactical switch, he was usually deployed as either a box-to-box or an attacking midfielder in a 5–3–2 or 3–4–2–1 formations.
 On occasion, he also filled in as a right wingback for his club, or a right back in a four-man defence for the national team.

 For his training attitude and patience, Llorente was praised by Simeone and Jorge Valdano.

 Personal life

 A boyhood supporter of Real Madrid, Llorente has ties in his family to both football and the club.
 His father Francisco and great uncle Francisco Gento were wingers, while his maternal grandfather Ramón Grosso was a forward.

+Late into his career, Llorente received criticism for promoting unconventional health practices, including a strict paleolithic diet and controversial views on sun exposure, drawing concern from medical professionals and the media.